Procure to pay automation has come a long way in the world of procurement. The influence of automation is increasing day by day.

 If only human procurement practitioners were involved, the answer would be yes, but this is the digital era.
 You can perform a task such as spend analysis or category market analysis in next to no time with the aid of a smart procurement solution.
 In other words, gathering facts before making a procurement decision doesn’t necessarily mean lengthy delays.

-The key imperative behind re-assessing your P2P process is to move away from siloed business functions.
+The key imperative behind re-assessing your Procure to Pay process is to move away from siloed business functions.

 1) Streamlined user experience promotes greater adoption, ease-of-use resulting in a high-value realization